-The precedence\footnote{A full precedence table for our notation is given in Appendix \ref{precedence}.} of $\diamond $ is below that of programming connectives, whose precedence, in descending order, is $:= \, , \, \Guard , \, ⊓ \, , \, \asemi \, , \, |$.
+The precedence of $\diamond $ is below that of programming connectives, whose precedence, in descending order, is $:= \, , \, \Guard , \, ⊓ \, , \, \asemi \, , \, |$.
 We follow Hehner in introducing a large equals $\eq$, which is a low precedence symbol used in equational reasoning.
 When written between expression or predicates it indicates that they are equivalent.

-Our derivations are based on the proposition that for any bunches $A$ and $B$, and for $z$ being an atomic bunch we have:
+Our derivations are based on the proposition that for any bunches $A$ and $B$, and for any atomic bunch $z$ we have:

 $A \, = \, B \, \, ⇔ \, \, (z:A \, ⇔ \, z:B)$.